TomSmeets/quest-for-nothing/README.md

 # Short Term Taks
 - Transition to "Entity"
 - Create overdraw shader: https://discussions.unity.com/t/how-to-build-or-where-to-get-the-overdraw-shader-used-in-the-scene-view/433807/9
+- Work on sound system, make it like sfxr

 # Version 1.0
 I'd like to release this someday, so keeping it very simple!